 Dominican College’s DPT program subscribes to the new Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants must apply online using the PTCAS application which is available here: www.ptcas.org.

-- PTCAS Application Deadline – PTCAS application deadline is March 1, 2016.
+- PTCAS Application Deadline – Please check the PTCAS website for deadline dates.

 Applications received after the deadline date will be considered subject to space availability in the entering class.

 To learn more about the PTCAS application process and to get started, please go the PTCAS website at www.ptcas.org.
 Once processed, the Admissions Committee looks forward to receiving your application.
 If you encounter difficulty with the PTCAS, please do not contact the program at Dominican College.
 Inquiries should be made directly to Customer Service at www.ptcas.org/Contact.html.